 \subsection{Test transplantation}

 A technique for generating unit tests for Pharo libraries based on the projects that depend on these libraries is presented in~\cite{abdi2022test}.
 Dynamic slicing is leveraged to generate test fixtures from the dependent project test suites.
 The generated fixtures are then integrated in the tests examining library methods.
-In contrast, our method employs only the analyzed system's execution traces for test generation instead of systems depending on the analyzed system, thus preventing the introduction of bugs due to dependent project execution traces examining different library versions.
 A method for generating tests with mock objects for Java projects is presented in~\cite{tiwari2024mimicking}.
 The method leverages static analysis methods to identify the methods invoked from the method under test; the identified method calls are then instrumented to capture information about their parameters and results.
-The authors state that the generated tests can adequately mimic the observed behavior of the method under test since they can recreate its invocation context through the generated test fixtures and oracles.
+The authors show that the generated tests can adequately mimic the observed behavior of the method under test since they can recreate its invocation context through the generated test fixtures and oracles.